AA-CubeSat-Team/cosmos/Test Project/Photocell Test/readme.md

 # Photocell Test for Arduino-COSMOS
+Work in progress.
-This is a folder for LED blink test project.
+This is a folder for photocell sensor test project.
 Current issue is the command (integer data type) transmission from COSMOS to Arduino.